Flood Season in the NWT

 - Aklavik; and

 If you live in a flood risk area, you can take steps to reduce your flood risk and damage.
-Here are 10 tips to remember during flood season:
+Here are some tips to remember during flood season:

-- During flood season, listen to the news to know the current emergency conditions.
+- During flood season, know the risk and listen to the news to keep up to date on current conditions.

-- If you evacuate, register with the emergency centre or advise authorities where you are going so they know you will not need to be rescued.
+- If you evacuate, register at the identified location or advise local authorities where you are going.